betaglot/plantabeta/docs/guide/Who/PlanterSupervisor.md

 ## Using PlantaBeta After the Season

-Supervisors need to traverse the exact same ground as planters
+Supervisors need to traverse the exact same ground as plantors

-Supervisors are planters in the same way that fire chiefs are fire fighters even though they may only be participating by speech.
-If true then the owner of a planting company could be called a planter too!
+Supervisors are plantors in the same way that fire chiefs are fire fighters even though they may only be participating by speech.
+If true then the owner of a planting company could be called a plantor too!

 Also known as: